daizutabi/ivory/docs/tutorial/instance.md

 data
 ```

-Here, the `create_instance()` function requires the second parameter `name` to specify a key because the first argument `params` can have multiple keys.
+Here, the `create_instance()` function requires the second argument `name` to specify a key because the first argument `params` can have multiple keys.
 Note that we added a `n_splits` parameter which is different from the default value 5.
 Let's see unique values of fold.

 ```python
 import numpy as np